How to Develop a Website Portal in WordPress

 Keep in mind that your WordPress website portal can include any mix of features you want.
 These examples are just to show you that there are plugins for almost any functionality you can imagine.
 Don’t be afraid to think big when considering what elements to include!

-Step 2: Choose a Theme for Your Portal
+Step 2: Choose a Theme for Your WordPress Web Portal

-When it comes to choosing a WordPress theme, there are thousands of options.
+Now, let’s tackle the portal website design.
+When it comes to choosing a WordPress website theme, there are thousands of options.
 You’ll want to be sure the one you pick includes all the features you’ll need.
 Changing themes can be cumbersome and cause errors, so you need to get it right the first time.

 There are two major categories of WordPress themes: niche themes and multipurpose themes.
 The former category includes themes that are designed to suit specific types of sites, such as blogs, news sites, online stores, and more.